TanStack/router/docs/guide/data-loading.md

   - `route.component.preload?`
   - `route.loader`

-## URL Update/Loading Frequency

-Similar to TanStack Query, TanStack router errs on the side of thorough and truthful events about when the URL changes and when routes are matched and loaded.
-This means that your routes' **beforeLoad** and **loader** function could potentially be called at the speed at which the URL changes.
-This includes:

-- User Navigation
-- History Back/Forward Actions
-- History Push/Replace Actions
-- Search Parameter updates
-- Hash updates

-Whatever you do in these route option function should be prepared to depupe and/or cancel any async operations that are no longer relevant.
-This is especially important for loaders that make expensive network requests.

 ## No Caching

-Heads up!
-TanStack Router **does not provide loader data caching out of the box**, but **is designed to work well with data caches like TanStack Query, SWR, etc.**
+While TanStack Router **does provide short-term caching of loader data that may persist between navigations**, it **does not provide long-term loader data caching out of the box**.
+To aid with this frequent requirement, we have designed TanStack Router to work extremely well with data caches like TanStack Query, SWR, etc.\*\*

 ## Route `loader`s